What is a Master of Science in Criminal Justice?

 To be awarded the Master of Science in Criminal Justice degree, all students must complete 39 credits with a 3.0 minimum grade point average.
 Students who have earned an undergraduate degree in criminal justice or have successfully completed undergraduate coursework in criminal justice, criminal law, and constitutional law with a grade of “C” or higher will be exempt from the requirement to take CRJ 501 Criminal Justice, Criminal Law & the Constitution.
 Students who waive CRJ 501 are required to take 36 total program credits in order to meet graduation requirements.

-Special Terms and Conditions
+Licensure and Certification Terms and Conditions

-Successful completion of this program by itself may not qualify a student for employment with a federal, state, or local law enforcement agency.
-State and local police agencies require training and certification specified by the individual state’s Police Officer Standards and Training (P.O.S.T.)
-Board and are often provided post-hire at a police academy.
-Other federal, state, and local agencies as well as private entities have individualized requirements.
-Prospective students are advised to contact individual agencies and states’ P.O.S.T. boards for additional information relating to these requirements.
-Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the requirements prior to enrollment.
-Requirements may vary by state.
-Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in this field of study.
+This program is not designed to qualify a student for employment with a federal, state or local law enforcement agency.
+State and local police agencies may require training and certification specified by the individual state’s law enforcement board and may be provided post-hire at a police academy.
+Other federal, state, and local agencies as well as private entities may have individualized requirements.
+Students shall contact individual agencies and states’ law enforcement boards for additional information relating to these requirements.

 Certain degree programs may not be available in all states.